Making Dreams Come True

 To qualify for the program, the Pathways applicant must:

 - Be 16 years or older for summer enrollment, and 18 years or older for year-round enrollment.

 - Have been diagnosed with a physical, emotional or intellectual disability.

-- Have the ability to care for personal needs and does not require one-on-one assistance.
+- Have the ability to care for personal needs and does not require one-on-one assistance (for in-person classes).

-- Be able to administer required medications independently.
+- Be able to administer required medications independently (for in-person classes).

-- Not exhibit behavior that would be harmful to the applicant or others or disruptive to other students and teachers in the classroom.
+- Not exhibit behavior that would be harmful to the applicant or others or disruptive to other students and teachers in the classroom (for in-person classes).

-To begin the admissions process, click here to submit an application.
+To begin the admissions process, click below to submit an inquiry form.
 We will contact you within 10 business days to schedule an interview and tour.

 For questions about admissions or scholarships, contact our Program Manager at firstname.lastname@example.org or call 918-859-0060.